Spitting spider

 Spitting spiders are a family of araneomorph spiders, the family Scytodidae, first described by John Blackwall in 1864.
-It contains over 250 species in five genera, of which Scytodes is the best-known.
+It contains over 250 species in four genera, of which Scytodes is the best-known.

 Description

 Scytodidae spiders are haplogyne, meaning they lack hardened female genitalia.
 They have six eyes, like most spiders in this group, arranged in three pairs.
 They possess long legs and a dome-shaped cephalothorax, and are usually yellow or light brown with black spots or marks.
-Their domed head and three eye groups tend to resemble a human skull, giving them the occasional common name "skull spiders".

 Hunting technique

 Scytodidae catch their prey by spitting a fluid that congeals on contact into a venomous and sticky mass.
 The fluid contains both venom and spider silk in liquid form, though it is produced in venom glands in the chelicerae.
 The venom-laced silk both immobilizes and envenoms prey such as silverfish.
 In high-speed footage the spiders can be observed swaying from side to side as they "spit", catching the prey in a criss-crossed "Z" pattern; it is criss-crossed because each of the chelicerae emits half of the pattern.
 The spider usually strikes from a distance of 10 to 20 mm and the entire attack sequence only lasts 1/700th of a second.
 After making the capture, the spider typically bites the prey with venomous effect, and wraps it in the normal spider fashion with silk from the spinnerets.